MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 ## Capacity limits

 The consumption of capacity by Dataverse for Teams environments won't count towards the tenant's capacity limits.
-Instead, we'll provide a pool of capacity for Dataverse for Teams environments, which will be separate from the tenant's Microsoft Power Platform Common Data Service capacity pool.
+Instead, we'll provide a pool of capacity for Dataverse for Teams environments, which will be separate from the tenant's Microsoft Power Platform Dataverse capacity pool.
 Capacity won't be transferable between these two pools.

 **Per-environment limits on Dataverse for Teams environments**: Each Dataverse for Teams environment provides 2 GB of combined database and file storage, with a portion of this amount reserved for system use.
 To see the consumption of each Dataverse for Teams environment in a tenant, go to the Power Platform admin center (https://aka.ms/ppac), then to **Resources** > **Capacity** > **Microsoft Teams Capacity**.